MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-windows.md

 ---
 title: "Inspect data using debugger windows"
 description: There are many types of debugger windows that provide you with information.
 This article provides a list of the types.
-For each, there is a link to more information. ms.date: "07/14/2023" ms.topic: "conceptual"
+For each, there's a link to more information. ms.date: "07/14/2023" ms.topic: "conceptual"
 author: "mikejo5000"